NuevoFoundation/workshops/content/csharp-guess-the-word/starting-up.md

 The goal of today's activity is to learn C# skills and incorporate your new-found knowledge to create a Guess The Word game!
 Let's get the game set up.

-Open your favorite internet browser (such as Edge, Firefox, Google Chrome, Internet Explorer), and go to [https://aka.ms/nuevoguesstheword](https://aka.ms/nuevoguesstheword).
+Open your favorite internet browser (such as Edge, Firefox, Google Chrome, Internet Explorer), and go to <a href="https://aka.ms/nuevoguesstheword" target="_blank">https://aka.ms/nuevoguesstheword</a>.
 Your screen should look like this:

 ![repl.it main screen](../media/welcome-screen.png)